TechLadies/ruby-workshop-2017/notes/ruby_101.md

 end
 ```

 You may be thinking, "Okay, so you just moved a bunch of code to another place.
 But you still ended up with more lines.
 How is that an improvement?"
-Well, we actually gained quite a bit by *encapsulating that conditional logic in a function* -- the end game logic is now reusable, and our program is now more description.
+Well, we actually gained quite a bit by *encapsulating that conditional logic in a function* -- the end game logic is now reusable, and our program is now *more descriptive*.
 Instead of just seeing a bunch of `if...elsif` statements, we can very clearly see the *semantics*, or the *meaning* of our program -- we roll a dice, then check for the end game condition.
 Furthermore, isolating that logic in a function of its own makes it easier for us to improve our program in the future.
 For instance, say now I want to write variations of the game which have different win and lose conditions.
 We can modify our `check_end_game` function like so:

 ```ruby
 def game_end?(num, win_num, lose_num)